Koenigsegg Engines

 The new generation of Koenigsegg

-Jesko - the all-new megacar from Koenigsegg - is powered by a newly designed, 1280hp (1600hp on E85), twin-turbocharged V8 engine that benefits from significant changes to the Agera engine it replaces.
-At the core of the newly designed engine is a newly developed crankshaft.
+The Koenigsegg Jesko is powered by a re-designed 1280hp (1600hp on E85), twin-turbocharged V8 engine that benefits from significant changes to the Agera engine it replaces.
+At the core of this revised engine is Koenigsegg's first flat-plane crankshaft.

-Weighing just 14,9 kilos, Koenigsegg’s new flat-plane 180-degree crankshaft allows Jesko to produce more power, with greater efficiency, while achieving a higher 8500rpm rev limit.
-It is made to Koenigsegg’s in-house design from a single steel billet.
-The flat-plane design allows even firing across engine banks and an even more visceral engine sound.
+Weighing just 14.9 kilos, Koenigsegg’s new 180-degree crankshaft allows Jesko to produce more power, with greater efficiency, while achieving a higher 8500rpm rev limit.
+It is made to Koenigsegg’s in-house design specification from a single steel billet.
+The flat-plane design allows even firing across engine banks, and an even more visceral engine sound.

 Koenigsegg has countered the tendency that flat-plane engines have towards greater vibration by designing new super-light connecting rods and pistons.
 The connecting rods are made from premium Swedish steel.
 At just 540g - including bolts - they’re as light as previous generations made from titanium, but even stronger.